qwd/dev-site/docs/_en/ios-sdk/time-machine/ios-time-machine-weather.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-id-ios date10back key-ios lang-sdk unit-sdk" %}
+{% include params.html p="location-id-ios date10back key-ios lang-def unit-sdk" %}

 ### Sample Code